-- (iii) A declaration made by the person who arranges the transport of the equipment that none of the equipment within the shipment is defined as or is considered to be waste in any of the countries involved in the transport (countries of export and import and, if applicable, countries of transit); - (iv) Each piece of equipment is individually protected against damage and to prevent hazards during transportation, loading and unloading, in particular through sufficient packaging and stacking of the load. - (b) When the person who arranges the transport of the used equipment claims that the equipment is destined for failure analysis, or for repair and refurbishment with the intention of reuse, or extended use by the original owner, for its originally intended purpose, provided that the criteria set out in sub-paragraphs (a) (iii) and (a) (iv) of paragraph 31 above and all of the following conditions are met: - (i) The documentation described in paragraph 32 below accompanies the equipment; - (ii) A valid contract6 exists between the person who arranges the transport and the legal representative of the facility where the equipment is to be repaired or refurbished or undergo failure analysis.
+- (ii) Evidence of evaluation or testing6 in the form of a copy of records (certificate of testing proof of functionality) on every item within the shipment and a protocol containing all recorded information (see section III.C below); - (iii) A declaration made by the person who arranges the transport of the equipment that none of the equipment within the shipment is defined as or is considered to be waste in any of the countries involved in the transport (countries of export and import and, if applicable, countries of transit); - (iv) Each piece of equipment is individually protected against damage and to prevent hazards during transportation, loading and unloading, in particular through sufficient packaging and stacking of the load. - (b) When the person who arranges the transport of the used equipment claims that the equipment is destined for failure analysis, or for repair or refurbishment with the intention of reuse, or extended use by the original owner, for its originally intended purpose, provided that the criteria set out in sub-paragraphs (a) (iii) and (a) (iv) of paragraph 32 above and all of the following conditions are met: - (i) The documentation described in paragraph 33 and appendix III below accompanies the equipment; - (ii) A valid contract7 exists between the person who arranges the transport and the legal representative of the facility where the equipment is to be repaired or refurbished or undergo failure analysis.
 The contract should contain a minimum set of provisions, including the following: - a.
 The intention of the transboundary transport (failure analysis, repair or refurbishment); - b.
-Provisions on adherence to the principles of ESM for the treatment of any residual hazardous waste generated through the failure analysis, repair or refurbishment activities; - c.
+Provisions to ensure that any residual hazardous waste generated through the failure analysis, repair or refurbishment activities is managed in an environmentally sound manner, either in the country where the facility is located or in another country (see first sentence of Article 4(8)8) and a provision to allocate responsibility for such environmentally sound waste management; - c.
 A provision stating the responsibility of the person who arranges the transport to comply with applicable national legislation and international rules, standards and Basel Convention guidelines.
-To ensure such compliance, the provisions d. and e. immediately below should be included: - d.
-A provision allocating responsibility to specific persons throughout the whole process, from export until the equipment is either analysed or repaired or refurbished to be fully functional, including cases where the equipment is not accepted by a facility and has to be taken back; - A provision requiring the facility to provide the person who arranged the transport with a feedback report on the failure analysis, repair or refurbishment activities that were performed on the equipment and on the management of any residual hazardous waste that may have been generated from such activities.
-If appropriate, the contract may include the possibility of a review of the feedback report by the person who arranged the transport, or by a third party. - 32.
-The documentation accompanying a shipment of used equipment falling under paragraph 31 (a) should contain the information referred to in paragraphs 31 (a) and 40.
-The documentation accompanying a shipment of used equipment falling under paragraph 31 (b) should include the recommended form contained in appendix III to the present guidelines and provide the following information:7 - (a) Name (including contact details) of the person who arranges the transport and of the person who receives the shipment at the receiving facility; - (b) Description of the equipment (e.g., name); - (c) Quantity of equipment; - (d) Purpose of the transboundary transport (e.g., failure analysis, repair, refurbishment)
+To ensure such compliance, the following provisions should be included: - A provision allocating responsibility to specific persons throughout the whole process, from export until the equipment is either analysed or repaired or refurbished to be fully functional, including cases where the equipment is not accepted by a facility and has to be taken back; - A provision requiring the facility to provide the person who arranged the transport with a feedback report on the failure analysis, repair or refurbishment activities that were performed on the equipment and on the management of any residual hazardous waste that may have been generated from such activities.
+If appropriate, the contract may include the possibility of a review of the feedback report by the person who arranged the transport, or by a third party. - 33.
+The documentation accompanying a shipment of used equipment falling under paragraph 32 should contain the following information: - (a) For both sub-paragraphs 32(a) and (b): - (i) Name (including contact details) of the person who arranges the transport;

-5 Testing of used equipment should be performed before shipment in the country of export.
+6 Testing of used equipment should be performed before shipment in the country of export.

-6 Or equivalent document, in cases where there is no change of ownership of the equipment.
+7 Or equivalent document, in cases where there is no change of ownership of the equipment.